dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/httpfs.md

 | 2 | examplevalue2 | 2013 |
 | 3 | examplevalue3 | 2014 |

 Note that the year column does not actually exist in the parquet files, it is parsed from the filenames.
-Within DuckDB however, these columns behave just like regular columns.
+Within DataMiner however, these columns behave just like regular columns.
 For example, filters can be applied on Hive partition columns:

 ```sql
 SELECT * FROM read_parquet('s3://bucket/*/file.parquet', HIVE_PARTITIONING = 1) where year=2013;